 It seems to be a status quo move for the Clippers, who will likely slide down the pecking order in the Western Conference without Paul.
+As of right now, the Clippers are favored to make the playoffs, but have very long odds to win the Western Conference according to realbookies.com.
 Grade: C

 In the most interesting signing of the day so far, Teague will reportedly join a Timberwolves team that will have very high expectations after acquiring Jimmy Butler on draft night.
 Teague is an interesting addition, but feels like a fallback move, with Kyle Lowry being the best point guard available and seemingly as the best fit.

 Teague will provide more offense, but it feels as if they missed out on their big opportunity for a jump forward in a VERY challenging West.
 Grade: B-